CIOSC/CAS-Digital-Credentials/scheme/objects/objca-digital-trust-registry.md

 ### Determination of Activities and Methods of Test

-* Provide a description of activities undertaken and [methods of test](./methods-of-tests.md). used to btain information regarding the fulfillment of the conformity assessment  requirements.

 ## Part 2: Object of Conformity Asssessment Requirements

 1. The Digital Trust Registry shall store keys and other relevant data needed for the issuance and verification of credentials.